-- opening our building to a multitude of community groups for their meetings and events (some of these groups include Simmons College of Kentucky, Voices of Kentuckiana, Narcotics Anonymous, Presbyterian Peacemaking Program, Liminal Playhouse, Pandora Productions)
+- opening our building to a multitude of community groups for their meetings and events (some of these groups include Simmons College of Kentucky, Voices of Kentuckiana, and Pandora Productions)

 As a More Light congregation, we seek to follow the risen Christ and make the Church a true community of hospitality.
 The mission of More Light Presbyterians is to work for the full participation of lesbian, gay, bisexual and transgender people of faith in the life, ministry and witness of the Presbyterian church (USA).
 Click here for more information about More Light Presbyterians or to find a welcoming congregation where you live.

 Central Church has committed itself to peacemaking.
-In fulfilling this commitment, we will do peacemaking through such things as worship, prayer and Bible study, community ministries, study and response to global issues, and receiving the Peacemaking Offering.
+In fulfilling this commitment, we will do peacemaking through such things as worship, prayer and Bible study, community ministries, study and response to global issues, and receiving the Peace and Global Witness Offering.
 Click here for more information about the Presbyterian Peacemaking Program.

 We Are Differently-Abled

-Our congregation endeavors to remove barriers of architecture, communications and attitude that exclude people
+Our congregation endeavors to remove barriers of architecture, communications and attitudes that exclude people

 from full and active participation.